OpenFn/Miracle-Feet/README.md

 **N.B., all changes to the `master` branch will be automatically deployed to Open Function.**

 ## 1. CommCare-Salesforce Integration for Automated Data Sync
 MiracleFeet has configured CommCare to deliver the "CAST" application to support partner treatment providers and service delivery across 26 countries.
-[Read more here]().

 MiracleFeet has implemented OpenFn to automate one-way data integration between CAST (CommCare) and the MF Global System (Salesforce) for real-time monitoring and reporting across CommCare form submissions and case updates.